Stadio San Vito-Gigi Marulla

-Stadio comunale San Vito "Gigi Marulla" is a multi-purpose stadium, in Cosenza, Italy.
+Stadio San Vito "Gigi Marulla" is a multi-purpose stadium, in Cosenza, Italy.
 The stadium has a capacity of 20,987.
 It is currently used mostly for football matches and it is the home ground of Cosenza Calcio from 1964.

 Sting performed at the stadium during his Ten Summoner's Tales Tour on July 17, 1993.

 Bob Dylan concluded his 2006 European Tour at the stadium on July 20, 2006.

 In 2015 the stadium was entitled to Luigi Marulla, former Cosenza Calcio player and coach.